top of page

 CB | NOTRE DAME | 6’0 | 190

-Strengths: Morrison is a big CB with good physicality.
-He’s able to jam WR’s at the LOS and plays with good discipline.
-Morrison has scheme versatility to succeed in both zone and man heavy systems.
-He plays with good timing and has excellent ball skills Weaknesses: Morrison doesn’t have the same fluidity or burst as some of the other top corners at the position Bottom Line: Morrison’s combination of size, timing, and versatility will make him a solid CB2 in the NFL.
+Strengths: Morrison is a big, physical corner who excels at jamming receivers at the line of scrimmage and plays with strong discipline.
+He has the scheme versatility to succeed in both zone and man-heavy systems, and he shows excellent timing and ball skills in coverage.
+Weaknesses: He lacks the fluidity and burst of some of the more athletic top corners in the class.
+Additionally a hip injury in 2024 has complicated the evaluation Bottom Line: Morrison’s combination of size, timing, and versatility makes him a strong candidate to become a solid CB2 at the next level.

 Grade: Round 2